Source · Select Committees · Human Rights (Joint Committee)

 5th Report - Legislative Scrutiny: Crime and Policing Bill

 We recognise that anti-social behaviour can blight communities, with the most serious and persistent cases undermining well-being, causing intimidation and distress and preventing the full expression and enjoyment of individual rights.
-We also recognise that those accused of anti-social behaviour, and those found to have engaged in it, also have …
+We also recognise that those accused of anti-social behaviour, …

 Government Response Summary